 - Rent-sharing multi-tenant house: coliving housemate rules refined over two decades

-See the Examples and Resources sections within Community Types pages for other examples of founders’ documents.
-The templates for intentional community agreements cover the topics in the profile questions, but there are other helpful resources specific to various community types.
+The topics below for intentional community agreements cover the general topics in the profile questions.
+See the Examples and Resources sections within Community Types pages for other examples of community agreements that relate to the type of community closest to yours.
+There you may find additional helpful resources specific to various community types.

 Vision and Mission

-There may be people who are a decent cultural fit with the group even if they don’t agree on every point.
-As long as they are okay with the current direction and will stick to the rules, compliance might be enuf for your group.
-However, this is a risky assumption.
-Often a group of idealists imagines that their group’s values are in alignment.
-After much investment of time and resources, some groups find that their ideals are more different than they had thought.
+There may be people who are a decent cultural fit with your group even if they don’t agree on every point.
+As long as they are okay with the current direction and will stick to the rules, compliance might be enuf for your group to function.
+However, this is a risky path forward.
+Often a group of idealists imagines that their group’s values are held equally by all members.
+Idealists are often confident that everything can be worked out as they go along, given their strong commitment to the idea of community and diversity.
+After much investment of time and resources, some groups find that their individual ideals are not as much in alignment as they had first thought.
 Are there core values that each member needs to be committed to in order for the IC purpose to be met?
 Can each member agree on a vision of what success looks like, and a mission statement?
+The following linked pages can help you sort this out.
+Try not to think of it as failure if your group doesn’t cohere.
+It can be a step forward if you recognize core differences, even if it seems like a step backward to have some split off as a result of this clarity.

 Guide to Creating Vision and Mission Statements